samuel-jimenez/GramEditor/docs/src/languages/javascript.md

 >
 > **Note:** Node test is automatically detected when `@types/node` is present in `package.json` (requires Node.js 20+).

-As for all languages, configurations from `.vscode/launch.json` are also available for debugging in Tehanu.
+As for all languages, configurations from `.vscode/launch.json` are also available for debugging in Gram.

 If your use-case isn't covered by any of these, you can take full control by adding debug configurations to `.zed/debug.json`.
 See below for example configurations.